nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 Only one snapshot is allowed per module test, which SHOULD contain all assertions present in this test.
 Having multiple snapshots per test will make the snapshot file less readable.

-All output channels SHOULD be present in the snapshot for each test, or at a minimum, it MUST contain some verification that the file exists
+All output channels SHOULD be present in the snapshot for each test, or at a minimum, it MUST contain some verification that the file exists.

 Thus by default, the `then` block of a test should contain this: